PRINCE TOWNSHIP PUBLIC LIBRARY

 Survey Link

-You are welcome to join us at 1:00 p.m. in the library on the third Wednesday of the month.
+BOOK CLUB: You are welcome to join us at 1:00 p.m. in the library on the third Wednesday of the month.
 There will be a list of books for discussion, in the library.
-Our selection for April 16th will be BEFORE WE WERE YOURS by Lisa Wingate.
-This novel is based on one of America’s true-life scandals- in which Georgia Tann, director of a Memphis -based adoption organization, kidnapped and sold poor children to wealthy families all over the country.
-You are welcome to join us at any time.
+Our selection for June will be THE SEVEN HUSBANDS OF EVELYN HUGO by Taylor Jenkins Reid.

 LARGE PRINT BOOKS: Our new shipment from Ontario Library Service North has arrived for your enjoyment.
 We have the books for three months and then they are sent on to another library.
 They are in the bookcase at the back of the room with the new arrivals.
 There are all types of books, western, non- fiction, thriller, and romance.